• Recipes

 My Top Tips

 ♡ Let the cake cool completely before removing it from the pan.
-Depending on how warm your home is, it may take up to 2 hours for the cake to cool.
+Depending on the temperature of your home, it may take up to 2 hours for the cake to cool.

 ♡ Make the frosting while the cake bakes and refrigerate it until needed.